9 Foods That Cause Diarrhea With Metformin.

 4. Sugar substitutes.

-Sugar substitutes are a group of compounds, including artificial sweeteners (aspartame, saccharin, and sucralose) and sugar alcohols (as mannitol, sorbitol, and xylitol.
+Sugar substitutes are a group of compounds, including artificial sweeteners (aspartame, saccharin, and sucralose) and sugar alcohols (such as mannitol, sorbitol, and xylitol.

-Ask your doctor or dietitian about the best option to avoid diarrhea and control your blood sugar at the same time.
+Ask your doctor or dietitian about the best option to avoid diarrhea and control your blood sugar simultaneously.
 Common foods that contain artificial sweeteners:

 Sugar substitutes are rapid fermenters and induce diarrhea when consumed with Metformin.